nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-31-purely-functional-heaps.markdown

 * `findMin`: finds the minimum value in the heap.
 * `deleteMin`: returns a new heap that does not contain the previous one's minimum element.

-Within this context, the Wikipedia definition is that of _heap-ordered trees_, a family of concrete implementations of the heap abstract data type (such as splay heap, leftist heap, binomial heap...).
+Within this context, the Wikipedia definition is that of _heap-ordered trees_, or _min trees_, a family of concrete implementations of the heap abstract data type (such as splay heap, leftist heap, binomial heap...).

 Note that, technically, we've just defined a min-heap, not a generic one.
 Since we'll be working with customisable orderings however, this isn't much an issue: turning a min-heap into a max-heap is as simple as inverting